 Join over 5,000 people already receiving the very best advice on Laser Eye Surgery ...

-Of course, at this time, Ms Lyons states, your eyes will be a little sensitive after Laser Eye Surgery and as the cabin could be a little dry, we would recommend you use lots of drops to lubricate your eyes and keep them nice and comfortable.
+Of course, at this time, as Ms Lyons states, your eyes will be a little sensitive after Laser Eye Surgery and as the cabin could be a little dry, it’s recommended to use lots of drops to lubricate your eyes and keep them nice and comfortable.

-Laser Eye Surgery expert Alexandra Lyons explains how you will be able to go on a flight in as little as one day after Laser Eye Surgery, and what precautions you need to take.
+Laser Eye Surgery expert Alexandra Lyons explains how you will be able to go on a flight in as little as one day after Laser Eye Surgery.

-If you’d like to book a consultation with us, or find out more about recovery after Laser Eye Surgery, leave us a comment or give us a call us on 020 7224 1005.
+If you’d like to book a consultation with us or find out more about the recovery process after Laser Eye Surgery, leave us a comment or give us a call us on 020 7224 1005.